clzirbel/pva_photo_video_annotator/README.md

 - **Next**: Moves to the next media file in the folder.
 If you're at the last file, it wraps back to the first.
 - **Previous**: Moves to the previous media file.
 If you're at the first file, it wraps back to the last.
+- **File Display**: The filename is shown with its relative path, so files in subfolders appear as `SubfolderName/filename.jpg`
+- **Sort Order**: Files are sorted by creation date, not modification date, so they display in the order they were taken

 When you navigate to a video, it will automatically start playing.